marealtors/pyramco/README.md

 a collection of python methods and functions for use with the RAMCO API - more info at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf

--all require the 'requests' module be installed in python http://docs.python-requests.org/en/master/
+-all require the 'requests' module be installed in python http://docs.python-requests.org/en/master/ -all require Python 3.6+, mostly because of f-strings, adjust as needed

+-most require json and pprint modules to be imported

+-we demonstrate a couple methods of calling the API and parsing returns, see the syntax near 'payload ='  and 'requests.post'

 -all require config.py in the script folder, and the API key/url defined there as:

 ramco_api_key = 'your_ramco_api_key_goes_here'

 ramco_api_url = 'https://api.ramcoams.com/api/v2/'